-Herbert Beckhard joined Breuer as an associate in 1956 and became his partner and design coordinator in 1964.
-Breuer established a European office of Marcel Breuer and Associates in 1964 and moved his main office to New York in 1966.
-Beckhard and Breuer collaborated on projects in Europe and the United States, including the Washington headquarters of the Department of Housing and Urban Development, the University of Massachusetts Campus Center in Amherst and the Strom Thurmond Federal Office Building and Courthouse in Columbia SC, St. John's Abbey in Collegeville MN, the UNESCO World Headquarters in Paris (with Pier Luigi Nervi and Bernard Zehrfuss), the IBM Research Center in La Gaude, France, the Whitney Museum of American Art in New York City, and the Armstrong Rubber Company Headquarters in West Haven CT.
+Herbert Beckhard, left, joined Breuer as an associate in 1956 and became his partner and design coordinator in 1964.
+They collaborated on projects in Europe and the United States, including the Washington headquarters of the Department of Housing and Urban Development, the University of Massachusetts Campus Center in Amherst, the Strom Thurmond Federal Office Building and Courthouse in Columbia SC, St. John's Abbey in Collegeville MN, the UNESCO World Headquarters in Paris (with Pier Luigi Nervi and Bernard Zehrfuss), the IBM Research Center in La Gaude, France, the Whitney Museum of American Art in New York City, and the Armstrong Rubber Company Headquarters in West Haven CT.

-Beckhard left in the 1980's and the partnership was renamed Gatje Papachristou Smith.
-The firm dissolved in 1986.
+Beckhard left the firm in the 1980's and it was renamed Gatje Papachristou Smith -- which dissolved in 1986.

-1926 - The Grote Residence, Dessau, Germany.
-Address unknown; do you know where it is?
+1926 - The Hans Wilhelm Karl Ludwig Grote Residence, Dessau, Germany.
+Status and address unknown; do you know where it is?

-1926 - The Moholy-Nagy Apartment and Studio, Berlin, Germany.
+1926 - The Laszlo and Lucia Moholy-Nagy Apartment and Studio, Dessau, Germany.
 Designed with Walter Gropius.
 They moved out in 1928; Josef Albers and his wife were the next tenants.
 Address unknown; do you know where it is?

 1927 - The Bambos Houses, Dessau, Germany.
-Unbuilt row of prefabricated houses for Bauhaus masters Bayer, Albers, Mayer, Breuer, Otte and Schmidt (hence their acronym BAMBOS).
+Unbuilt row of prefabr houses for Bauhaus masters Bayer, Albers, Mayer, Breuer, Otte and Schmidt (BAMBOS).

 1928 - The Spandau-Haselhorst Housing, Spandau, Germany.
-Probably unbuilt.
+Unbuilt.
+Designed for a competition.

-1928 - The Marcel and Martha Earps Breuer Apartment, Berlin, Germany.
+1928 - The Marcel and Martha Erps Breuer Apartment, Berlin, Germany.
 Address unknown; do you know where it is?

 1929 - The Gottfried and Gertrud Heinersdorff House, Pfleidererstrasse 4, Berlin-Lichterfelde, Berlin, Germany.
 Commissioned 1928.
 Breuer was the interior designer and designed the furniture; the architect was Walter Würzbach.